 High levels of trust are part of the statist individualist package.
 Swedes trust their government and their authorities to do well by them.
 So, when they make a suggestion Swedes are happy to comply.
 Formal, and what could seen as coercive means, are not always necessary.
 While it is therefore correct that Sweden has no formal lockdown, beyond limitations in restaurants and public gatherings, it was not because of a neoliberal concern with the sovereign individual, but because of that state-individual relationship.

-If we think of lockdown as meaning a pattern of behaviours and practices rather than a legal imposition then the Swedes did lock down.
+If we think of a COVID lockdown as meaning a pattern of behaviours and practices rather than a legal imposition then the Swedes did lock down.
 They reduced their travelling, washed their hands, reduced contact with others and worked from home.
 All sounding rather familiar?
 They did so because they trusted their officials, trusted the government.
 There was therefore no need to put the same raft of formal measures in place that we saw in the United Kingdom.
 Since the authorities were providing guidance then it must be correct.
 And if self-isolation was required then the high-levels of Swedish social security would be there to support someone through anytime away from work.

 In many respects the actual everyday reality of life in Sweden is not so different from the United Kingdom.
 Bright tape and directional arrows guide shoppers around stores, restaurants can only seat limited numbers of social distanced diners, and large events of more than 50 people are not permitted.
 There are even local lockdowns in place – but again because of that unique state-individual relationship they can operate voluntarily.

-So, if even if we were to accept that Sweden has been more successful (whatever that means) in controlling the virus it is doing so not because it has no lockdown.
+So, if even if we were to accept that Sweden has been more successful (whatever that means) in controlling the COVID virus it is doing so not because it has no lockdown.
 It has done so because it has been very Swedish, following a social and cultural pattern that would be impossible to replicate in other societies.
 Cherry picking elements of other society’s approaches to suit one’s own ideology will not get us very far in trying to formulate effective polices.

 And herd immunity has nothing to do with it either.
 It was never a formal aim of the Swedish approach.
 Tegnell, the Swedish State Epidemiologist who has formulated Sweden’s response, has flatly denied that was ever his thinking.
 They were concerned with not overwhelming their hospital system.
 Though others within Sweden have pointed to herd immunity as an implicit aim that guided the Swedish approach.